 In both cases, there are good reasons to assume that the special paradigm of forms attested in the construction had acquired its modal semantics as a complement of manipulative verbs such as rDi ‘to let/allow’.

 The first scenario (i) involves the transfer of an inherited construction.
-One may postulate an evolution according to which the collocation ni wn that lies at the source of nn by fusion was used before a verbal form functioning as its subject
+One may postulate an evolution according to which the collocation ni wn that lies at the source of nn by fusion was used before a verbal form functioning as its subject:

 (37)